Mount Dennis is just below anchored by the Supercoffee store at Eglinton and Black Creek..

 Many buyers are not familiar with Mount Dennis.
 They are more familiar with more advanced emerging neighbourhoods to the south like the Junction, chock a block with vegan bakeries, yoga studios, amazing Mexican food, and designer clothes and furniture.
 That is not in Mount Dennis, but I think it’s on the horizon.

 At some point, it may be a bit of a luxury to own a house in this city.
 But not in Mount Dennis.
 Not yet.
 Mount Dennis has home prices that are far less that the Junction to the south.
 In fact it some cases in is half to two-thirds of the price.
-Once the mobility hub is up and running, those prices may take off at a far quicker rate than the rest of Toronto.
+Once the mobility is firmly established and used, those prices may take off at a far quicker rate than the rest of Toronto.
 So, it would be a good idea, if you have the pioneering spirit to get in on this neighbourhood before it gets fully connected to the rest of the city.

 Mount Dennis has its heart at the intersection of Eglinton West and Weston Rd.
 The main street on Weston Rd is not fantastic yet despite some impressive spots like V’s Caribbean Vegan Restaurant, Golden Crisp Fish and Chips and of course the anchor to the whole street, the polished and long-standing Caplan’s Appliances.
 Besides some notable businesses, you’ll also find a lot of boarded up shops or sad-looking fronts.
-Still , Mount Dennis does have the obligatory independent cofeeeshop, the early indicator of a neighbourhood about to change.
+Still, Mount Dennis does have the obligatory independent cofeeeshop, the early indicator of a neighbourhood about to change.
 To be clear, Supercoffee is not something to push the old neighbourhood away, but one that invites in new people but still functions as a community centre piece for the locals.
 In fact, the owner has grown up here and is very supportive of local initiatives.
 Also new to the neighbourhood, as of 2016, is the York Recreation Centre near Black Creek and Eglinton West.
 Here you’ll find a 6 lane indoor 25 meter pool, a weight room and a running track to name a few.
 If you prefer to be outside, you’re not too far from the biking and nature trails of the Humber River to the west.

 So, if you’re looking to get in early on an emerging neighbourhood, this is it.